-The land at this time comprised of five farms and two estates and included the fiefdom of La Chapelle.
+The land at this time consisted of five farms and two estates and included the fiefdom of La Chapelle.
 The nobles succeeded one after the other – Réne de Baif until 1546, Maurice Chevallerie in 1560 and finally in 1574, Guillaume Lesrat who was Lieutenant-General du Sénéchal d'Anjou and whose family held the land until the revolution.
 René de Lesrat died 6 Feb 1701 at the age of 80 years and was succeded by his son, Clémént-Francois de Lesrat who died on 21 Nov 1740.

-The château was now constructed in 2 parts with a central link and has remained as such since.
+The château was now constructed in two parts with a central link and has remained as such ever since.
 In 1855 it was still the property of the family d'Armaillé who had a superb collection of pictures including a portrait of Roi René d'Anjou dated 1460.

 Life was comfortable and the château life developed in tranquillity.

-Several outbuildings surround the château with its 'English' park of 40 hectares of shady trees and bright avenues designed by Chatelain and finished by the Buhler brothers.
+Several outbuildings surround the château with its 'English' park of 50 hectares of shady trees and bright avenues designed by Chatelain and finished by the Buhler brothers.

 The grandfather of Francois de Valbray, Jean de Mieulle took over Les Briottières in 1921.
 He was just 20 years old and had only one servant.
-The Second World War arrived brining the Germans into the chateau and the owners had to co-habit with them as best they could.
+The Second World War arrived bringing the Germans into the chateau and the owners had to cohabit with them as best they could.

-In 1967 jean de Mieulle passed the property to his wife Geneviève de Mieulle (born Paulze d'Ivoy de La Poype) who in turn in May 1969 passed the property on to her daughter Monique de Valbray ( born de Mieulle)
+In 1967 Jean de Mieulle passed the property to his wife Geneviève de Mieulle (born Paulze d'Ivoy de La Poype) who in turn in May 1969 passed the property on to her daughter Monique de Valbray ( born de Mieulle)

 Thus Les Briottières has been in the same family for six generations.